 RVParky’s best feature for people looking for a place to stay for free is the overnight parking feature.
 While it makes for great stopping spots on long trips, you probably don’t want to rely on it if you are looking to actually boondock.
 The view of Walmart isn’t that appealing to most.

-How to Find (Almost) Free Camping
+How to Find (Almost) Free Places to Camp

 You can enjoy serene camping at vineyards, breweries, farms, and more with a $99 membership to Harvest Hosts.
 You can save even more by entering the coupon code when you join through our link.
 Harvest Hosts is also really cool because some of the sites even offer hookups all for no additional fee.